vincenzochiovaro/TastyCards/README.md

 ## Testing

-TastyCards (MVP) includes a basic set of unit tests to ensure core functionality.
+TastyCards includes a basic set of unit tests to ensure core functionality.
 These tests cover essential components, functions, and user interactions.
 The following testing frameworks and libraries are used for testing:

 - Jest: JavaScript testing framework
 - React Testing Library: Testing utilities for testing React components